Today I remind my father that he played college ball with Tom Tresh, Rookie of the Year for the 1963 Yankees.

 *

 He still has hair as thick as Pete Rose.
-It still covers his ears and hangs long at the back of the cowboy hat.
+It still covers his ears and hangs long at the back of his cowboy hat.

 But these are the last days of Great Bent Arrow.
 Of old, lost Charlie Hustle.

-With the slippers by the bed and the hair as white as cocaine.
+With the slippers by the bed and the hair as white as cocaine and death making its way toward the mound, its head down, its cold hands in the pockets of a satin jacket.

 {A woodpecker—red-bellied?—scales the tree outside my office window like a telephone lineman.
 Cleated feet and a neck like a snapping turtle that stretches to probe the bark to its left or right without moving its body.}